Conservatory Roof Replacement Cost

 If you’re buying reputable material and using established contractors, you shouldn’t need to worry about this as the material will have everything you need, however it’s worth asking whether the company is registered to Fenestration Self-Assessment (FENSA).
 This is a fantastic company which makes sure your conservatory is energy efficient and depending on your circumstance, you may need to have a Fensa certificate to adhere to building regulations.

-Planning Permission for Replacing a Conservatory Roof
+Planning Permission When Replacing a Conservatory Roof

 If you’re unsure or worried about planning permission, then it’s always best to talk to your local council or citizens advice.
-However, if you’re just replacing your current roof, then planning permission is not needed.
+Especially if you're replacing a conservatory roof with tiles or carrying out additional work such as plumbing or an installing a downstairs toilet.

 FAQs